 Array ( [type] => post [name] => wwb-net-5 )

 Updated announcement regarding WWB.NET/5: Microsoft will release .NET 6 before the end of 2021.
 WinWrap® Basic will support .NET 6 just like it supports .NET 5.
 The WWB.NET/5 language has been renamed WWB.NET/5+ in anticipation of .NET 6 and beyond.
 Existing scripts using '#Language "WWB.NET/5" will be treated as '#Language "WWB.NET/5+".

 Announcing the availablity of the WinWrap® Basic WWB.NET/5+ Language Option enabling developer and end-user scripts to access and call the thousands of reusable classes from Microsoft's .NET 5+.

 The WinWrap® Basic WWB.NET/5+ Scripting Language Option enables:

-In May of 2019 Microsoft announced the release of .NET 5 for November, 2020.
+In November of 2019 Microsoft released of .NET 5.
 The naming of .NET 5 is a bit confusing.
-It will be a continuation of Microsoft's .NET Core v3 implementation of .NET.
+It is a continuation of Microsoft's .NET Core v3 implementation of .NET.
 It is not a direct successor to Microsoft's .NET 4 Framework implementation of .NET.
 These two implementations of .NET have mostly similar types, but the implementation details are completely different.
-An instance of a .NET 4 type cannot be used by .NET 5.
-Similarly, an instance of a .NET 5 type cannot be used by .NET 4.
+An instance of a .NET 4 type cannot be used by .NET 5+.
+Similarly, an instance of a .NET 5+ type cannot be used by .NET 4.

 Copyright Polar Engineering, Inc.